 Are you preparing for your next adventure?
 Make sure you have Travel Insurance that covers your angioplasty procedure today.

-If a heart attack or severe angina has resulted in you undergoing an angioplasty procedure, it’s important to declare this when taking out Travel Insurance.
-Whether you’re wondering how soon you can fly after having a stent fitted or if Travel Insurance post-surgery includes your specific needs, we’re here to help.
+If a heart attack or severe angina has resulted in you undergoing an angioplasty procedure, it’s important to declare this when taking out angioplasty Travel Insurance.
+Whether you’re wondering if you need specific Travel Insurance after having a stent fitted, Travel Insurance after surgery or if angioplasty Travel Insurance post-surgery includes your specific needs, we’re here to help.

-Often, standard Travel Insurance policies will not provide cover for an angioplasty procedure, which is why taking specialist insurance is important – it could be the difference between paying a large medical bill or not if you need treatment while on holiday.
+Often, standard Travel Insurance policies will not provide cover for an angioplasty procedure, which is why taking specialist angioplasty Travel Insurance is important – it could be the difference between paying a large medical bill or not if you need treatment while on holiday.

 Knowing that you are covered if a medical emergency related to your angioplasty occurs while you are abroad allows you to relax, knowing that you are protected by your Travel Insurance.